alpa-coder/jpa-audit-jms/README.md

 ```

 ## Conclusion ##
 We were able to use standard functionality from Spring to solve the problem, and it was pretty straight forward as well.
 The pieces of the puzzle fit nicely together.
-Using Spring Boot we were able to set-up the environment in a matter of minutes which is pretty sweet.
+Using Spring Boot we were able to set up the environment in a matter of minutes, which is pretty sweet.

 If you really want to know more details, please take a look on the [source code](https://bitbucket.org/spring-squad/jpa-audit-jms/src/f92cc87f7761?at=master).
 Only parts of the code were shown in this blogpost to avoid clutter (but actually, there is not a lot of code).